mjpritchard/test-decap-help/content/docs/software-on-jasmin/share-software-envs.md

 If you need to create your own environment it is important to be aware of which file system you are working on:

-- SOF (e.g. `/gws/nopw/j04/*`): does not perform well with small files at present.
+- SOF (e.g. `/gws/nopw/j04/*`): does not perform well with small files.
-- SSD (e.g. `$HOME` and `/gws/smf/j04/*`): performs much better with small files.
+- SSD (e.g. `$HOME` and `/gws/smf/j04/*`): performs much better with small files, but is expensive so only limited quotas are available.

 If you are building an environment for your use only then it makes sense to create it under your $HOME directory.

 If you need to share an environment with other JASMIN users you can:

-- Request a "small files" Group Workspace (GWS).
+- Request a "small files" (**smf**) Group Workspace volume.
-- Install the software environment within the "small files" GWS.
+- Install the software environment within the "small files" volume.
 - Then all users with access to that GWS will be able to access the environment.